You may have suspected that this post was coming if you noticed the previous post for a gluten-free and grain-free cornbread recipe.

 I could have added some more ingredients to this stuffing, but I’ll let you think about those.
 My additions would be chopped olives, apples, walnuts, and possibly some raisins.

-- 2-3 cups of chopped mushrooms (crimini or other)
+- 2 cups mushrooms chopped (Crimini or other)

-- 1 teaspoon of dried thyme or 1 tablespoon of fresh
+- 1 teaspoon dried thyme or 1 tablespoon of fresh thyme leaves

-- 1 tablespoon of fresh sage (optional if using as a stuffing in poultry)
+- 1 tablespoon fresh sage optional (use if stuffing in poultry)

 - Place the cornbread cubes on cookie sheets and toast them in a preheated oven at 350°F/ 175° C for about 5 minutes, or until they start to brown.

 - Take the bread cubes out of the oven to cool.
 Leave the oven on for the dressing.